kevinwkc/TableauR_ExploratoryAnalysis/TableauR_ExploratoryAnalysis_FR.md

 # choose smoothing bandwidth for the Gaussian kernel density estimator
 bw_dens <- bw.nrd0(vec)
 # select the left and right-most points of the axis at which the density is to be estimated
+# this will be either 3 times the bandwidth outside of the vector range, or axisMin/axisMax
 from_dens <- min(vec) - 3 * bw_dens
 if(from_dens < axisMin) {from_dens <- axisMin}
 to_dens <- max(vec) + 3 * bw_dens